umlaeute/Gem/plugins/videoPYLON/README.txt

 Since such names are a bit awkward to use, you probably want to:
 1: connect to your camera with something like "PylonViewerApp" and change "user defined name" to something like "mycam"
 2: enumerate all available devices (using the "enumerate" message to [pix_video]
 3: access the device with it's short name "mycam".

-you really have to run the "enumerate" in order to make [pix_video] aware of the user definee name!

 examples:
 [list Basler scA640-120gm#0030530F8E64#192.168.1.100:3956(